krfkeith/tart/trunk/doc/source/intro/functions.rst

   fn :int -> ();      // A function returning no values. fn;                 // A function with no arguments and no return.

-If you don't declare a return type, it is assumed to be :ctype:`void` - unless the function has a body containing a :stmt:`return` statement.
+If you don't declare a return type, it is assumed to be :ctype:`void`.
-If there is a :stmt:`return` statement, then the type of the value being returned determines the function's return type.
-If there's more than one :stmt:`return` statement, then it attempts to choose a return type that encompasses all of them, or signals an error if it can't.

 .. index::
   pair: return; multiple values